Costco is at the center of an abortion debate

 'A courageous move'

-Despite the heavy criticism on the left, those on the right lauded Costco's decision.
+Those on the right lauded Costco's decision.
 "We applaud Costco for doing the right thing by its shareholders and resisting activist calls to sell abortion drugs," the conservative Alliance Defending Freedom, which previously sent a letter to Costco urging it not to stock mifepristone, said in a press release.
 The company has "nothing to gain and much to lose by becoming abortion dispensaries.
 Retail pharmacies exist to serve the health and wellness of their customers, but abortion drugs like mifepristone undermine that mission."

 Religious groups expressed similar sentiments.
 Costco's choice is "not only a courageous move, but also a wise one as it will have a far-reaching positive effect on our nation and their bottom line," Penny Nance, the head of the conservative Christian group Concerned Women for America, told The Christian Post.
-Mifepristone "has also been used on unsuspecting women by predatory men, making it possible that lawsuits could be filed against businesses who sell the abortion pill — one more reason Costco's decision is wise."
+Mifepristone has "also been used on unsuspecting women by predatory men, making it possible that lawsuits could be filed against businesses who sell the abortion pill — one more reason Costco's decision is wise."

 The Family Research Group, an evangelical think tank, also had praise for Costco.
 Instead of "worrying that they are contributing to the killing of countless innocent unborn children, families can continue to shop at Costco knowing that the great deals they're getting are helping other families believe that adding another child to the mix is possible," the organization said in a statement on X. "What a win for America!"